 If you don’t have the time or resources to muster the raw materials for building a raised garden bed from scratch, you can purchase one of the easy-to-assemble kits on the market.
 In this case, your first consideration should be the type of materials available and how quickly and easily they go together.

 Some of the least expensive kits are made from raw, natural wood or wood treated with natural wood stabilizers.
+(Avoid pressure treated lumber.)
 Cedar is the most common wood used for raised beds because of its durability and resistance to rot.
 It’s also lighter to handle than many other woods.
-Two cedar boxed garden systems that assemble in minutes include:
+Two cedar boxed garden systems that assemble in minutes are detailed below.

 These easy-to-assemble beds are made from Vermont white cedar.
 Stack them together in minutes without tools, fill with soil, and your garden is ready to go.
 They will last for many years and weather to a soft, silver grey.